georgeliu95/TensorRT/samples/sampleCharRNN/README.md

 1. Compile the sample by following build instructions in [TensorRT README](https://github.com/NVIDIA/TensorRT/).

-2. Run the sample to generate characters based on the trained model:
+2. Run the sample to generate characters based on the trained model.
+Note that useILoop is required to be used with inference API enqueueV3 in TRT 10.0 and beyond.
     ```bash
-    ./sample_char_rnn --datadir=<path/to/data>
+    ./sample_char_rnn --datadir=<path/to/data> --useILoop
     ```

     For example:
     ```bash
-    ./sample_char_rnn --datadir $TRT_DATADIR/char-rnn
+    ./sample_char_rnn --datadir $TRT_DATADIR/char-rnn --useILoop
     ```

 3. Verify that the sample ran successfully.
 If the sample runs successfully you should see output similar to the following: